Azure/apim-lab/apim-lab/4-policies-expressions/index.md

 ---
-title: Policies Expressions
+title: Policy Expressions
 has_children: true
 nav_order: 5
 ---

-## Policies Expressions
+## Policy Expressions

-Policies Expressions are used to control traffic to and modify the behavior of the Backend API.
-At the time of this writing, [APIM policies expressions support C# 7](https://docs.microsoft.com/en-us/azure/api-management/api-management-policy-expressions).
+Policy Expressions are used to control traffic to and modify the behavior of the Backend API.
+At the time of this writing, [APIM policy Expressions support C# 7](https://docs.microsoft.com/en-us/azure/api-management/api-management-policy-expressions).
 Please note that a specific subset of .NET Framework types, not the entire Framework, are made available.
 This is to cover the most frequently-needed types and operations without introducing bloat into APIM.

-Using C# statements and an ability to access the API context, as well as your API Management service configuration, Policies Expressions are a powerful way to modify the behavior of the API at runtime.
+Using C# statements and an ability to access the API context, as well as your API Management service configuration, Policy Expressions are a powerful way to modify the behavior of the API at runtime.

 Don't hesitate to read the [APIM policies documentation](https://docs.microsoft.com/en-us/azure/api-management/api-management-policies).